Mark Wyman, Ph. D.

 slice from simulation

-I study a phenomenologically viable modification of gravity with a massive graviton.
-My work is concerned with how large scale structure develops in this model.
-I am using N-body, particle-mesh codes to study this.
-I have used galaxy survey data and other cosmological observations to place limits on the model parameters.
+I am using N-body, particle-mesh codes to study cosmological growth history in models with a galilean invariant scalar field.
+I have used galaxy survey data, redshift space distortions and galaxy infall kinematics to place limits on the model parameters.
 Current observations of bulk flows may hint at the kind of new physics found in these models.

 slice from simulation